Worm Gearing

 r...friction angle r=atan(m)

-As the pitch angle increases (with given friction angle), efficiency rises quickly at first to change into a flat curve and drop quickly again (see the Figure).
+As the lead angle increases (with given friction angle), efficiency rises quickly at first to change into a flat curve and drop quickly again (see the Figure).

 The curve peak is in the middle of the interval [0; 90-r] and the theoretical maximum efficiency of a worm gearing is then calculated as follows: